 3 tsp. ground cinnamon

-Preheat the oven to 350 degrees Fahrenheit.
-Lightly grease 12 muffin cups.
+Preheat the oven to 350 degrees F. Lightly grease 12 muffin cups.
 In a large bowl, stir together the flour, baking powder, salt and nutmeg.
 Set aside.
 In a separate large bowl, cream together the sugar and butter.
 Add the eggs and mix again.
 Alternate adding one-third of the flour mixture and one-third of the milk to the creamed mixture, beating well after each addition.
 Fill the muffin cups two-thirds full.
 Bake for 20 to 25 minutes, until golden.
 Remove the muffins from the pan and set aside.

 To make the sugar coating, melt the butter in a bowl or glass pan.
 In a separate container, combine the sugar and cinnamon.
 Dip the warm muffins in the butter, coating thoroughly.
 Then roll in the cinnamon sugar mixture.